scottrice/Ice/README.md

 ###Running the Source

-You will need Python 2.7 to run Ice.
-Python 3.0 and up will not work.
+You will need Python 2.7 or Python 3.0 and up to run Ice.

 You will also need pip installed.
 The easiest way to get that is to run `easy_install pip`.